ChrisTho23/bizztune/README.md

 # BizzTune
 Fine-tune small foundational LLM on typical large enterprise use-case and compare results with pre-trained and large scale models.
-Instruction dataset will be generated artificially with a SOTA LLM.
+Instruction dataset will be generated artificially with a large scale LLM.

 # Overview
 What has been done so far: